What Does the Resurrection of Jesus Mean?

 The resurrection of Jesus is not a sentimental Easter idea or a vague symbol of new beginnings.
 It is the decisive act

-If you prefer a broader range of topics, you can explore all of our daily devotionals to continue your Bible study and deepen your spiritual growth.
+For a broader range of topics, browse all of our daily devotionals to continue your Bible study.

-Walk through the events leading to the cross and resurrection with this structured Holy Week devotional series.
-Each article builds biblical understanding around the final days of Jesus’ earthly ministry and the meaning of His death, burial, and resurrection.
+Walk through the events leading to the cross and resurrection with this structured Holy Week daily devotion series.
+Each study focuses on the meaning of Christ’s death, burial, and resurrection, helping you understand the foundation of the gospel with clarity.

 Start Here: